acjf3/l3mips/readme.md

 cd L3-AAAA-MM-DD/
 ```

-(with `L3-AAAA-MM-DD/` matching the date of your L3 release):
+(with `L3-AAAA-MM-DD/` matching the date of your L3 release).

-Edit the `Makefile` to specify what lib flags to use when compiling L3: the `POLYLIB` variable should be set to `-L${LIBPATH} -lpolymain -lpolyml -lpthread -lgmp -ldl -lstdc++`.
-You should now be able to build L3:
+You should now be able to build L3 with:

 ```
 make